 Are you interested in learning some Mexican slang words?

-No matter what they say in school, you can’t ignore the fact locals use slang or colloquial terms that unavoidable in an informal setting.
+No matter what they say in school, you can’t ignore the fact locals use slang or colloquial terms that are unavoidable in an informal setting.

 Do you wish to improve your Spanish and impress locals with your conversation?
 Learning slang is an important part of the process.